allthingslinux/code-of-conduct/CONTRIBUTING.md

 - Make sure the quotes and the text are separate from each other for readability.
 - If using bullet points, do not title them.
+- If you need to add subrules, avoid using new headings

 ## How to add a new section